 I look forward to continuing the transparent and responsive administration of Councilmember Moore.
 Recently, I was honored to receive the 2016 Neighborhoods Matter Award for NPU-D from the Atlanta Planning Advisory Board.

-My wife Lindsey, an attorney, our dog, Harley, a malti-poo, and I love Atlanta.
+My wife Lindsey, an attorney, our newborn son, Wyatt Walker, our dog, Harley, a malti-poo, and I love Atlanta.
 I look forward to working tirelessly as a public servant for you.